jwgrenning/tddec-code/README.md

 ```

 You can now play to your heart content and use this setup to bootstrap your own
 test environmentfigure that out.
+You can make changes to the `code-t2` files,
+flip over to the Docker command line and run make.

-Instead of `gcc:7`, you can try other versions of gcc or clang.
-For now you are
+Instead of `gcc:7`, you can try other versions of gcc or clang if you like.
-on your own in those other environments.
+For now you are on your own in those other environments.

 ---
 ---
 ---

-###If you want to go it the old way, without docker...
+### If you want to go it the old way, without docker...
+---
+---
+---

 The CppUTest install has changed a lot since my book was written.
 So you'll have
 to install CppUTest locally for use with the book code.